yifan-grace-tang/bigscape-installation/README.md

 Enter new UNIX username: _
 ```

-7) After your computer restarts, the `ubuntu` application should now be available, open this app:
+7) After your computer restarts, the `ubuntu` application should now be available, open the application to verify a successful install.

 8) You can now close the `ubuntu` app and proceed to [Miniconda Installation](#-miniconda-installation-windows)